jr-527/dice-c/README.txt

-How to run: On windows, double click "windows.exe".
+How to run: On windows, double click "dice-windows.exe".
 Windows defender will probably warn you that this is an unknown program.
 You'll have to run it anyways, because I am not spending money to get a certificate from Microsoft.

-On linux, run the file "linux".
+On linux, run the file "dice-linux" (or linux.sh for better text entry)

 You can also run these files through the command line.
 If you don't provide any arguments, it enters an interactive mode where you can repeatedly input things